London Bucket List: Top Tourist Spots and Best Attractions in London, United Kingdom

 In London, Chinatown is located between Soho and Leicester Square.
 It is difficult to miss this area because of its Asian architecture with red arches and Chinese lanterns.
 Here you can try Asian cuisines at HK Diner, which serves, among others, roast duck.
 Try Asian bubble tea if you get a chance.

 London Travel and Tour Packages

 London Sightseeing Day Tour with Changing of the Guard

-Your day begins with a panoramic morning drive around some of City’s most important landmarks, so make sure to have your camera at the ready.
+Your day begins with a panoramic morning drive around some of the City’s most important landmarks, so make sure to have your camera ready.